 - 1 teaspoon granulated sugar

-- 1/2 of a small jalapeño super thinly sliced in rings
+- about 1/2 of a small jalapeño, very thinly sliced in rings, seeds removed

 - 1 Ruby Grapefruit